auth0/docs/articles/best-practices/tenant-settings.md

 ## Specify a production tenant

 Visit [Auth0 Support Center > Tenants](https://support.auth0.com/tenants/public) and specify your production tenant.
 Production tenants get higher rate limits than non-production tenants.
-Only one tenant per subscription can be set as a production tenant.
+On non-enterprise plans, only one tenant per subscription can be set as a production tenant.

 ## Set up branding configuration